lealceldeiro/gems/JavaConcurrencyInPractice/Chapter3/README.md

 Like global variables, thread-local variables can detract from reusability and introduce hidden couplings among classes, and should therefore be used with care.

 ## 3.4 Immutability

+Immutable objects are always thread-safe.

+An object is immutable if:

+* Its state cannot be modified after construction
+* All its fields are final
+* It is properly constructed (the `this` reference does not escape during construction)

+### 3.4.1 Final fields